splashinn/parcel-drafter/README.md

 You can start using the Parcel Drafter widget now by adding the "Parcel Drafter" folder to 2D widget folder (\WebAppBuilderForArcGIS\client\stemapp\widgets) in Web AppBuilder (Developer Edition) then restarting Web AppBuilder.
 For additional information use the following steps to deploy a custom widget [Web AppBuilder (Developer Edition) depoly a custom widget](https://developers.arcgis.com/web-appbuilder/guide/deploy-custom-widget-and-theme.htm)

-**Start now using your own services, you'll want to use the Parcel Drafter service to help when developing**
+**Start now using your own services, you'll want to publish a Parcel Drafter service when developing.
+The help below will walk you through this process**

 For more information on requirements and publication steps, see [Parcel Drafter ](http://links.esri.com/localgovernment/help/ParcelDrafter/) help.